 While we’ve always believed in diversity and inclusion at Westcon-Comstor, the business case for them in the workplace is now overwhelming.
-Donna Bain, SVP HR, explains how we are now giving a voice to everyone with our Employee Resource Groups as part of ONE Westcon.
+Donna Bain, SVP People and Development, explains how we are now giving a voice to everyone with our Employee Resource Groups as part of ONE Westcon.

 The leadership at Westcon-Comstor has always believed in diversity, inclusion and empowerment.
 We demonstrate our values every day through our work.
 But with all the changes in society, the workplace and our industry over the last few years, we asked ourselves if we are actually living and breathing it?
 Just because we believe it’s true, do our employees believe it’s true?